 Warpaint formed on February 14, 2004 – Valentine’s Day.
 A fitting occasion, perhaps: it is no secret that the band are very close, and the sisterly affection they have for each other — of which sometimes fans get glimpses on their Instagrams — adds to the band’s charm.
 In the music video for “New Song”, we see the girls goofing around with each other in New York City at night, dancing on the streets, juggling fruit in supermarkets and watching a sunrise.

-This bond between the bandmates is much more than a marketing facade; it is genuine.
+This bond between the bandmates is much more than a marketing facade.
 Long before Warpaint was a band, they were already part of each other’s lives: Kokal and Wayman have been friends since they were 11 years old; together they moved to LA from Oregon, and met Lindberg when the pair were 19.
 After Mozgawa entered the picture, the puzzle was completed, and they have been inseparable since.
 Recently, Kokal announced that she had become a homeowner, and she was quick to acknowledge the people who made it happen.
 It was, she says on social media, “thanks to my girls and the music we create together.”

 Wayman – who has a pre-teen son – told HKFP that although she tries to spend as much time as possible at home when she wasn’t on tour, “[i]f I do go out or do anything… it’s usually with them; we’re all pretty attached.”

 But touring takes its toll, and Wayman feels the difficulties especially acutely—so much that, in a search for a cathartic release of those emotions, she wrote a series of songs for a solo record that will be out in May.